SimpleBus/SimpleBus/message_serializer.md

 $serializer = StandardMessageInEnvelopeSerializer($envelopeFactory, $objectSerializer);

-// $message is an instance of Message
+// $message is an object
 $message = ...;

 // $serializedEnvelope will be a string